jesusaurus/cookbook/entres/meatloaf.md

 * 1 tsp cumin
 * 1/2 tsp cinnamon
 * 1/2 cup ketchup
+* 1/4 cup A1
 * 2 tbsp brown sugar
-* 1/4 cup A1
+* 1 tsp liquid smoke

 #### Directions

-Preheat oven to 340°F. Mix the ketchup, brown sugar, and A1 together then set aside.
+Preheat oven to 340°F. Mix the ketchup, brown sugar, A1, and liquid smoke together then set aside.
 Combine the remaining ingredients by hand until well mixed, then put into a greased loaf pan.
 Pour the glaze on top of the loaf and cook for 1 hour, then allow to cool.